Crank mechanism kinematics - classic analysis

 Note that the maximum absolute velocities of the slider occur at crank angle θ < 90° on the outward stroke and at θ > 270° on the return stroke, not at the mid-way rotational position of the crank arm.

-plot of velocity
+slider and crank mechanism plot of velocity

 Derive an expression for linear acceleration a of slider c